 What copyright protects

-Instead of protecting a name or slogan, a copyright provides intellectual property protection to an original creative work, such as a book, a film, or a painting (often referred to as original works of authorship.)
-This includes sound recordings and other forms of material in a tangible form.
+Instead of protecting a name or slogan, copyright provides intellectual property protection to an original creative work, such as a book, a film, or a painting (often referred to as original works of authorship.)
+This includes various forms of creative expression such as sound recordings and other material in a tangible form.

 Why is Copyright Important?